 Staff is pleased to present the 2022 Northwest Seaport Alliance (NWSA) Budget.
-This document informs the Port of Seattle, the Port of Tacoma, citizens and other interested parties about the NWSA's overall goals and strategies, as well as the business environment in which we operate.
+This document informs interested parties about the NWSA's overall goals and strategies, as well as the business environment in which we operate.
 It highlights our focus on strategic investments that will deliver competitive financial results, build infrastructure for future growth in an environmentally sustainable manner, and continue to create jobs and economic wealth for the Puget Sound region.

 What a difference a year makes.
 After the pandemic-related decline in business activity in 2020, 2021 was a year of significant business growth with increased consumer demand that has created congestion across the maritime supply chain.
 Shipping alliances, terminal operators, rail and trucking partners, and ILWU labor are working to process cargo as fast as possible to keep store shelves stocked and businesses running smoothly across Washington and the inland markets our gateway serves.
+The NWSA has helped create off-dock yards to reduce congestion and is working with cargo owners, truckers, and labor to eliminate the backlog of cargo.

-The NWSA has made and continues to make critical investments to service large ships and increase our gateway capacity.
-We completed construction of a new wharf and the purchase of eight new cranes at Husky Terminal in the Tacoma Harbor in 2019 and will open the first phase of the redevelopment of the wharfs at Terminal 5 in Seattle in January 2022.
+Additionally, the NWSA has made and continues to make critical investments to service large ships and increase our gateway capacity.
+We completed construction of a new wharf and the purchase of eight new cranes at Husky Terminal in the Tacoma Harbor in 2019 and will open the first phase of the redevelopment of Terminal 5 in Seattle in January 2022.
 These two significant investments alone total over 500 million dollars and provide the NWSA with additional terminals in both harbors capable of handling the largest vessels in the transpacific trade.
-The opening of Phase 1 of the Terminal 5 modernization project in early 2022 will add much-needed capacity to ease the congestion in our gateway.
+The additional off-dock yards along with the opening of Phase 1 of Terminal 5 will help ease the congestion in our gateway.